-Most of the paperwork of your international shipping will be handled by us, your freight forwarder and with over 25 years of experience, Fastest Global LTD is prepared to handle your customs along with any problems that may arise; but, accuracy on your part will help us keep your international shipping smooth from beginning to end.
+Most of the paperwork of your international shipping will be handled by us, your freight forwarder and with over 25 years of experience, FASTEST BURDUSEL MIRELA is prepared to handle your customs along with any problems that may arise; but, accuracy on your part will help us keep your international shipping smooth from beginning to end.
 Always, we'll be here to walk you through any questions you have when it comes to international shipping, paperwork, and customs clearance.
 This information affects the duties and custom fees at the ports, helps assess the risk of your cargo shipment, and more.
 The last thing you want is for customs to find your shipping manifest is inacurate and think you're trying to sneak something past them.

 Links to the all major airports, ports and terminals and using the latest technology for electronic transmission direct to Customs, enables we to provide fast Customs Clearance of shipments arriving at all Ports and Airports nationwide.

 What’s more, the rules, regulations, and laws are a bit different from country to country, sometimes from port to port within a country, making someone who specializes in customs clearance very important to a shipper exporting and importing goods.